benwiggy/PDFsuite/README.md

 LICENCE:

 "I have gathered a garland of other men's flowers, and nothing is mine but the cord that binds them."
 These scripts were not possible without looking at other code examples; nor without help and advice from a range of people.
 I cannot make any claim to them, and they are free to be used and adapted in any way, though I ask that you retain the acknowledgements within.
+I welcome help in improving them.

 Ben Byram-Wigfield